 “She likes to talk to me because I’m married.
 I’m safe.
 She can talk to me and get a guy’s perspective without worrying about being hit on.”

-Because you know better.
+Because you’re a smart person.
 You know how the whole “damsel in distress” game works, and you know this woman is playing it with your husband.
 And more and more, it seems like she’s winning.